inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 {
     "type": "modify",
     "id": "TextWidget",
-    "refresh": true, // Default is true, in case you don't want to let the widget perform a refresh, set if to false.
+    "refresh": true, // Default is true, if you don't want to let the widget perform a refresh, set it to false.
     "debug": false //  If true, writes the model after the modification to the console log.
 }
 ```